Woidly/spellcast-solver/README.md

 # spellcast-solver

+> [!WARNING]
+> You are on the `automatic-2.0` branch.
+> It is WIP, so expect potential bugs and unfinished features.
+> This warning will be removed once the branch is merged into `main`.

 It's a...
 Spellcast solver... isn't the name obvious?

 This project is inspired by WintrCat's [Spellcast solver](https://github.com/WintrCat/spellcastsolver) (you can check out his videos on original solver - [[1]](https://youtu.be/hYoojWO9hh8), [[2]](https://youtu.be/QvJATba04u8)).
 Though, mine solver is **more than 10x faster** than original because it is written in Rust and has several new optimizations.